When can I start exercising again?

 What about more complicated exercises, such as weight lifting, Pilates and Yoga?

-- Leg lift test: lie on your back with both legs straight, then lift one leg slowly about 2 inches off the ground
+Lie on your back with both legs straight, then lift one leg slowly about 2 inches off the ground.

 If any of the above mentioned 4 symptoms occur, then see your family doctor, obstetrician and/or a physiotherapist for a complete assessment prior to beginning the exercises.

 WHAT ARE NORMAL SYMPTOMS DURING DIFFERENT STAGES OF RECOVERY AFTER DELIVERY?

 - You may experience pain in the back, hips or pelvis